bulislaw/mbed-os/docs/design-documents/general/hardware_support.md

 ### Requirements and assumptions

 Hardware support is critical part of any OS.
-Well defined and generic but simple integration layer is a key to enabling rich varieties of existing hardware and setting users for success.
-We'll look at couple of different aspects of hardware integration in following chapters.
+Well defined and generic but simple integration layer is key to enabling rich varieties of existing hardware and, not only being ready for future generations of designs, but also setting standards for it.
+We'll look at couple of different aspects of hardware integration in the following chapters.

 #### Hardware hierarchy

 Looking at the hardware available on the market and using past customer and partner interactions we can distinguish multiple levels of hardware targets integration:

 * Processor architecture - Current scope limited to Arm (v6, v7 and v8).
-Supported mainly through CMSIS-Core and toolchains integration.
+Supported mainly through CMSIS-Core and toolchain integration.

-* Architecture profile or family - Mbed OS is focused on Cortex-M processors, but there's limited support for Cortex-A present.
-Supported mainly through CMSIS-Core and toolchains integration.
+* Architecture profile or family - Mbed OS is focused on Cortex-M processors, but there's a limited support for Cortex-A. Supported mainly through CMSIS-Core and toolchain integration.

 * Core - Specific implementation of architecture and profile, eg. Cortex-M4.
-Supported mainly through CMSIS-Core and toolchains integration.
+Supported mainly through CMSIS-Core and toolchain integration.

 * SoC family - Collection of related system-on-chip designs from a vendor.
-It can be build on one or more MCU cores, which don't need to be of the same type or even architecture.
+It can be built on one or more MCU cores, which don't need to be of the same type or even architecture.
 Will typically include multiple peripheral hardware blocks.
 Support added by the vendor.

 * SoC - A physical chip, contains one or more MCU cores, buses, various memories, timers, caches and other peripherals.
 Will typically include multiple peripheral hardware blocks.
+It may come in multiple variants with different features or memory sizes.
 Support added by the vendor.

 * Peripheral - They are not part of the hierarchy outlined above, but they are important building blocks.
-A peripheral would be any piece of additional hardware providing some functionality and requiring software and/or configuration to function.
+A peripheral would be any piece of additional hardware that provides some functionality and requires software driver and/or configuration.
 We can divide the peripherals in two groups:

   *  internal - built into the core, SoC family or SoC.
 Common examples include MPU, timers, GPIO, SPI, I2C.
-  *  external - on a separate die included into a board design.
-Common examples include external flash, connectivity modules, GPS.
+  *  external - placed on a separate die included into a board design.
+Common examples include external flash, connectivity modules, GPS or secure element.

   In principle there's no differences between the two groups and most of the peripherals could be implemented in both ways.
 The division is still useful to illustrate where the hardware block fits into the design and what implication on the overall system it may have.
 External peripherals are often more complicated and would require using one of the internal peripheral to access them.
 Drivers can come from  Mbed OS, silicon vendor or third party contributors.